-Yokota hosts first Project Enigma Class
+Yokota hosts first Project Enigma class

 |0

-This work, Yokota hosts first Project Enigma Class [Image 2 of 2], by SrA Hannah Bean, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota hosts first Project Enigma class, by TSgt Joshua Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT